pvasek/kudu-wiki/Deployment-credentials.md

 Note that the multi co-admins scenario does not affect those credentials.
 All the admins/co-admins will end up with the exact same site-level credentials for a given site (but each site has different ones of course).

 And unlike User lever credentials, the site-level credentials are definitely not meant to be memorized (though you're welcome to try!).
-Instead, they're meant to be used by programs that automates deployment for you (like WebMatrix).
+Instead, they're meant to be used by programs that automates deployment for you (like Visual Studio).

-They can also be useful when a subscription owner wants to allow an external party to publish to just one site while having no access to the others.

 ## When to use which set of credentials